godotengine/godot-docs/tutorials/physics/collision_shapes_2d.rst

 This guide explains:

 - The types of collision shapes available in 2D in Godot.
-- Visualizing collision shapes in-game
+- Visualizing collision shapes in-game.
 - Using an image converted to a polygon as a collision shape.
 - Performance considerations regarding 2D collisions.